13 Best Elderly Footwear Options for Fall Prevention in 2026

 Why podiatrists recommend it

-Dr. Anne Sharkey recommends the Skechers GOwalk collection for everyday walking, particularly for those with neutral foot structure.
-The lightweight design with memory foam insoles works well for casual walking and low-impact activities.
-The Hands Free Slip-ins technology eliminates the need to bend down, which helps seniors with mobility limitations.
-The Heel Pillow secures your foot without requiring laces.
-Testing shows the shoe achieves 121 SA shock absorption, above category average, with 55.4% energy return.
+Dr. Anne Sharkey recommends the Skechers GOwalk collection for everyday walking, particularly for neutral foot structure.
+The lightweight design with memory foam insoles works well for casual walking and low-impact activity.
+Hands Free Slip-ins technology eliminates bending, which helps seniors with mobility limitations.
+The Heel Pillow secures your foot without laces.
+Testing shows 121 SA shock absorption, above average, with 55.4% energy return.

 Best for elderly users

-Seniors who have difficulty bending to tie laces find the step-in design particularly helpful.
-One customer with mobility issues described the slip-in feature as a godsend.
+Seniors who have difficulty bending find the step-in design particularly helpful.
+One customer with mobility issues called the slip-in feature "a godsend."
 The Stretch Fit mesh knit upper accommodates feet that swell throughout the day.
-The 5GEN cushioning provides responsive comfort without excessive weight.
-The machine washable feature addresses hygiene concerns that some seniors face.
+The 5GEN cushioning provides responsive comfort without added weight.
+The machine-washable feature addresses hygiene concerns some seniors have.

 Key fall prevention features

 The flexible traction outsole offers grip on different surfaces.
 However, this shoe lacks substantial arch support and stability features.
-The soft midsole provides minimal torsional rigidity (rated 1 out of 5), which may not suit those who need motion control.
-The 1.5-inch heel height provides slight elevation without creating instability.
+The soft midsole provides minimal torsional rigidity (1 out of 5), which may not suit those who need motion control.
+The 1.5-inch heel height provides slight elevation without instability.

 Fit and sizing considerations